본문 바로가기

 Richard Yongjae O'Neill and Ensemble DITTO

-Violist Richard Yongjae O’Neill secured a win at the 63rd Grammy Awards in 2021.
-He clinched the Best Classical Instrumental Solo award for his album “Theofanidis: Concerto for Viola and Chamber Orchestra.”
-After being previously nominated in 2006 and 2010, O’Neill triumphed on his third nomination.
-Remarkably, he is the first violist in the history of Juilliard Music School to receive the Artist Diploma, the third violist to join the Chamber Music Society of Lincoln Center and the youngest faculty member at UCLA’s School of Music.
+In 2021, violist Richard Yongjae O’Neill made history at the 63rd Grammy Awards, winning the Best Classical Instrumental Solo award for his album "Theofanidis: Concerto for Viola and Chamber Orchestra."
+After previous nominations in 2006 and 2010, O’Neill triumphed on his third nomination.
+He is the first violist from Juilliard to receive an Artist Diploma, only the third violist to join the prestigious Chamber Music Society of Lincoln Center, and the youngest faculty member at UCLA’s School of Music.

-Born in Sequim, Washington, in 1978, Richard’s mother, Colin O’Neill (Korean name Lee Bok-soon), was an orphan from the Korean War and was adopted by a family in the United States in 1957.
-His mother, who suffered permanent brain damage due to malnutrition during her childhood, gave birth to Richard as a single mother, leaving him in the care of his white grandparents, Perry and Mildred O’Neill, who had adopted his mother.
+Born in Sequim, Washington, in 1978, Richard's life was shaped by his mother, Colin O'Neill (Korean name Lee Bok-soon), a Korean War orphan adopted by an American family in 1957.
+His mother suffered permanent brain damage due to malnutrition in her early years, and Richard was raised by his white grandparents, Perry and Mildred O'Neill, after his birth.
+Growing up in a majority-white town, Richard faced bullying for his Asian features and for having a mother with a disability.

-O’Neill transitioned to the viola at the age of 15, finding a connection to the instrument’s foreign feel compared to the violin and cello, and its comfort reminiscent of his mother’s voice.
-He pursued his musical education at the University of Southern California (USC) School of Music and received a full scholarship to the Juilliard School.
-Notably, he became the first violist to complete the Artist Diploma at Juilliard (an advanced post-graduate program).
-His Korean name, Yongjae (勇才), was bestowed by Professor Kang Hyo at Julliard, helping him embrace his Korean identity.
+Richard initially played the violin and cello but transitioned to the viola at age 15, finding the instrument’s foreign yet comforting sound reminiscent of his mother's voice.
+He pursued his musical education at the University of Southern California (USC) School of Music and later earned a full scholarship to Juilliard, where he became the first violist to complete the prestigious Artist Diploma program.
+His Korean name, Yongjae (勇才), meaning "brave talent," was given to him by Juilliard professor Kang Hyo, marking a deeper connection to his Korean heritage.

 Artist Sara van der Heide (Chang Sejin)